 Program Name: Bachelor of Science in Electrical Engineering in Electronics

-Credential: Bachelor of Science Degree Program

-Duration: 4 Years (8 Semesters)

-Credit Hours: 138 Credit Hours

-Start Dates: Fall, Spring, and Summer
+Duration: 4 Years (8 Semesters) Credit Hours: 138 Credit Hours Start Dates: Fall, Spring, and Summer

 You will gain valuable hands-on experience provided by the University's state-of-the-art telecommunication labs, as well as the opportunity to contribute to faculty research projects.
 You will benefit from exposure to industry professionals through free tutorials and workshops delivered by international companies.
 On graduating from the program, you will have a strong practical and theoretical background in Telecommunication Engineering and will be prepared to enter the workforce with a fully accredited Bachelor of Science degree.